Movement Disorders

 Mentorship/Education

 Mentoring strong, future faculty members provides some of the greatest joy to the faculty and is of the highest priority at our center.
 Our program leaders meet with each fellow every 6 months to discuss overall career guidance, progress, and research endeavors.
-Dr. Galifianakis additionally reviews formative assessments (milestones-based formal evaluations from all faculty) and performs any necessary coaching/feedback.
+The fellowship directors additionally review formative assessments (milestones-based formal evaluations from all faculty) and perform any necessary coaching/feedback.
 By mid-year, first-year fellows identify a research mentor who will help with the design and implementation of their own research projects.
 Monthly meetings with this mentor help guide grant and IRB applications, study conduct, and writing and submission of publications.
 Finally, each fellow is assigned a “near-peer” junior faculty mentor at the beginning of the fellowship.
 This mentor serves as an ombudsman and can informally advise them about our program, clinic, center, and institution in general.

 Clinical Care

 Our fellows are immersed in a comprehensive and extraordinarily diverse clinical experience.
 Multidisciplinary collaboration with neurosurgery, behavioral neurology, psychiatry, neuropsychology, and physical therapy is central.
 The fellows are deeply involved in the entire course of disease management, from early detection of PD through palliative care.
 Working in one of most experienced Deep Brain Stimulation (DBS) centers in the world, fellows gain expertise in all aspects of DBS management; from pre-operative candidacy evaluation, to intraoperative physiology, to the use of interventional-MRI (iMRI) technique of implanting DBS electrodes (which was developed at our center), to post-operative programming.
 All fellows observe a number of DBS surgeries, but can greatly expand this clinical neurosurgical exposure if this is a major career interest.
 From the first week, our fellows get hands-on experience in our dystonia center’s botulinum toxin injection clinic, utilizing EMG and ultrasound guidance.
 Even before the COVID-19 pandemic, our faculty were international leaders in telemedicine (several are members of the MDS Telemedicine Study Group and have multiple publications on telemedicine clinical, research and educational applications).
-Fellows participate in the PD palliative care clinics (one of the first developed in North America) with neurologists, palliative care physicians, social work, nursing, and chaplain care.
-They develop additional independence by managing their own patients longitudinally for two years in supervised weekly continuity clinics at the San Francisco VA PADRECC.
+Movement Disorders fellows develop additional independence by managing their own patients longitudinally for two years in supervised weekly continuity clinics at the San Francisco VA PADRECC.

 Research

 Our center has a proven track record of contribution to the fields of neurology and neuroscience.
 The UCSF MDNC is a Parkinson Study Group site and a super-site for the MJFF-sponsored PPMI study.
 It has a long history of innovation in DBS/neurophysiology research.
-We are now (Spring 2021) located in to new Weill Neurosciences Institute, a state-of-the-art, 280,000 sq-foot, clinical and research center dedicated to advancing science and comprehensive care for neurodegenerative and behavioral illnesses.
+As of Spring 2021, we are located in the new Weill Neurosciences Institute, a state-of-the-art, 280,000 sq-foot, clinical and research center dedicated to advancing science and comprehensive care for neurodegenerative and behavioral illnesses.
 The Department of Neurology at UCSF (now over 200 faculty members) is fully committed to providing an outstanding scientific environment for clinical and translational research.
 It provides individualized support from the central administrative and other research cores of the department and has a superior record of success in research funding and contributions to neuroscience.

 Included in the research conferences describe above, fellows receive several didactic sessions per year on epidemiology, clinical trial design, and statistical analysis by several faculty who have training and advanced degrees in these fields.
 Fellows also attend and present their research ideas and progress at weekly research meetings on physiology/DBS research, epidemiology/clinical research, and clinical trials development and operations.